BPASS stellar evolution models incorporating $\alpha$-enhanced composition -- I. Single star models from 0.1 to 316 M$_\odot$: Post-Main Sequence evolution

 Another aspect of the observed RSG SN progenitor samples is that there is an excess of low luminosity progenitors \citep{2011MNRAS.417.1417F}.
 Models yield a minimum luminosity of a RSG SN progenitor because, below a certain threshold, less massive stars eventually go through second dredge-up, which leads to the luminosities of stars increasing by nearly an order of magnitude \citep[e.g.][]{Eldridge04b,2007MNRAS.376L..52E}.
 Previous {\sc{stars}}/\bpass\ stellar models have struggled to obtain a SN progenitor luminosity $\log(L/L_{\odot}) \la 4.5$.
 This is in tension with several observed pre-SN progenitor luminosity measurements and limits, as detailed by \citet{2011MNRAS.417.1417F}.
 However in the new model grid presented here, we see that low \afe\ and Solar metallicity models do show a decrease in luminosity compared to the standard Solar mixture.
 This would be the expected composition of most SNe with observed progenitors, which are limited to the very local Universe.
 More detailed measurements of the composition of the host galaxies of the SN progenitors, and in particular measurements of multiple elemental abundances, would be required to test this hypothesis.

-A broader look at the final HRD locations across the entire range of massive stars -- and the impact of \afe\ variation on this -- is shown in Appendix~\ref{app:SNe}.
+A broader look at the final HRD locations across the entire range of massive stars -- and the impact of \afe\ variation on this -- is shown in the Supplementary Material (Section~\ref{app:SNe}).
 To summarise, $\alpha$-enhancement tends to increase both the maximum luminosity and mass of RSGs, before the population transitions to blue supergiants (BSGs).
 This is consistent with the interpretation that the $\alpha$-enhanced models are iron-poor, therefore have lower mass-loss rates, and thus are able to maintain their hydrogen envelopes, remaining as RSGs.

 An additional detail that can be determined using these models is the minimum initial mass required for a Fe-core collapse SN using our prescription.
 Here we select the minimum mass model (at each composition) that has a CO-core mass above 1.4~M$_{\odot}$ and has experienced core carbon burning.
 In several composition grids we sometimes accept a slightly lower mass that is above 1.39~M$_{\odot}$ but has a very high central density above $10^8 {\,\rm g\,cm^{-3}}$.
 With these constraints we are attempting to exclude stellar models that have gone through, or will go through, second dredge-up before core collapse.
 These models might be expected to experience electron capture SNe in an oxygen-neon core, and so may look quite different to a standard SN.
 The mass limits derived are also consistent with the more detailed models of \citet{2015ApJ...810...34W}.